 Because whiplash can be painful and affect your ability to move around comfortably without making the injury worse, it is often responsible for substantial medical bills, lost wages, and pain and suffering.
 Even though whiplash is not as “severe” injury as injuries like brain trauma and spinal cord injuries, it can still lead to substantial compensation.

 Because your injury could affect you and cause pain and discomfort for the rest of your life, you may need medical imaging, rehabilitation, and ongoing physical therapy to help alleviate the symptoms.
 This can get expensive, but all of the medical bills should be paid by the driver who caused your injury.

 If whiplash makes it hard to move around or turn your head without pain, you may need to take time off work.
 Most physical jobs will strain your neck while lifting or carrying, but other jobs like driving may also strain your neck while turning around to see, and you may need to miss work because of the injury.
 If you do, the wages you lose should be paid by the driver who caused the crash.

 Lastly, the pain and suffering you face from whiplash can be severe and can last a long time.
 Many whiplash victims never fully recover and can even face pain, stiffness, and discomfort for the rest of their lives.
 This should also be compensated as pain and suffering damages.

 Call Miami Whiplash Injury Lawyer Prosper Shaked for a Free Legal Consultation

-If you or a loved one suffered a whiplash injury in a car crash in South Florida, call The Law Offices of Prosper Shaked today.
+If you or a loved one suffered a whiplash injury in a car crash in South Florida, call Prosper Shaked Accident Injury Attorneys PA today.
 Miami personal injury lawyer Prosper Shaked may be able to take your case and fight to get you compensation for whiplash injuries, even if you did not discover the symptoms until days after the injury.
 For a free legal consultation on your case, call our law offices today at (305) 694-2676.